 5. Bandage the burned area using germ-free gauze.
 Don’t use fluffy cotton as well as keeping too much compression on the area.

-6. You can use common painkillers such as acetaminophen and ibuprofen to cope with the pain.
+6. You can use common painkillers such as acetaminophen and ibuprofen, to cope with the pain.

-It is important you follow the proper procedure when dealing with burns as they will make recovery faster.
+Register today, it is important you follow the proper procedure when dealing with burns as they will make recovery faster.